shila-py/semic/README.md

 # Semic : Semiconductor physics calculation and modeling

 ## What is it?
-(WIP)

 **Semic** is a python package that allows you to model semiconductors and perform calculations with them.

-## Main Features (WIP)
+## Main Features

    - instantiate semiconductors as objects for calculations and modeling
-   - ...
+   - perform data analysis on semiconductors
-   - TBD
+   - etc.

 ## Installation

     pip install semic

-## TODO

-   - Implement quantum mechanics subpackage (under review)
-   - Complete material properties
-   - Complete Carrier Distribution, Transport and Band structure
-   - Start PN Junction
-   - Start Free Surfaces and Metal-Semiconductor Interfaces
-   - Start MOS Structure (Done!)
-   - Start Heterostructures
-   - Start FETs and BJTs (Done!)
-   - Start Diodes (Done!)
-   - Start Opto-electronic Devices
-   - Add plotting support (ongoing)
-   - Create documentation using Sphinx

 ## Future considerations